wp-plugins/wp-imageflow2/readme.txt

 4. Insert a gallery on a page by specifying the shortcode [wp-imageflow2 dir=subfolder] on your post or page.

 This gallery style will display the image names as the captions, and will link to the full size image.

+These additional WP-Imageflow2 specific options may be used:

+* startimg  - Gives the starting slide number to center in the gallery, the default is 1.
+* rotate    - Turns on/off auto-rotation for this instance (overrides the setting from the admin panel).
+Values are 'on' or 'off'.

 = Notes =